In tough times, people pull together. Instinctively we might know or believe this, but this is substantiated by the research.

 Interesting arguments in normal times.
 Again, these are not normal times.
 The situation is changing as we speak.
 When this Motion was served, we had open borders and they are about to be closed.
 Just prior to the Motion, there was an earthquake in Utah that is interfering in air traffic.
 No one knows what tomorrow will bring.

-In Jackman v.
-Doyle, the court held a teleconference and concluded the matter reached the threshold of urgency, specifically the alleged withholding of two children.
+In one [sealed] case, the court held a teleconference and concluded the matter reached the threshold of urgency, specifically the alleged withholding of two children.
 The mother had just returned from Brazil on March 13, 2020.
 The father indicated that he intended to take the children with him on March 15, 2020, but there did not appear to be an agreement to that effect.
 He terminated his retainer with his counsel, and picked them up anyway.

 The children then soon fell ill, including having a fever.
 He minimized any concerns around their health, treating them with acetaminophen.
 He also took them to several public places, including to various stores, and a road trip to Sarnia to visit his elderly mother.
 Justice Diamond stated,